Living. Growing. Prospering.

 Tax Commissioner Greg Baker

-The list will be updated each Monday up until June 6th.
+The list will be uploaded on Monday August 7, 2017.
 The tax sale starts at 10 a.m. on the Courthouse steps.
 Pre-registration starts at 9 a.m. in the Tax Commissioner's Office, 2nd floor, Douglas County Courthouse, 8700 Hospital Drive.

 Tax Sales Process Booklet: Click Here